-Meanwhile, I just sat there, like a fucking idiot, surrounded by gleeful pseudo-strangers, feeling my heart in my chest everytime one of those highly-charged words was uttered, staring at my laptop while my face burned, convinced everyone could suddenly see my anxiety, my fury, my embarrassment, my shame.
+Meanwhile, I just sat there, like an idiot, surrounded by gleeful pseudo-strangers, feeling my heart in my chest everytime one of those highly-charged words was uttered, staring at my laptop while my face burned, convinced everyone could suddenly see my anxiety, my fury, my embarrassment, my shame.

 I know they didn’t mean anything by it.
 I know that, in describing this experience for you all, my highly receptive, responsive, and supportive audience, I am in effect humiliating him for something he probably doesn’t deserve to be humiliated for.
 He was just being silly with his friends.
 He had no idea this lightheaded experience would earn him a position in a stranger’s blog.